- No Escrows*

 Start by calculating your debt-to-income ratio.
 This is simply your monthly debt obligations divided by your monthly gross income.

-A financial institution or mortgage broker will calculate your debt-to-income ratio and not include such items as utilities, cable, phone, groceries, gas or child care.
-This means that it's crucial for you to sit down and put pen to paper and add up all of your monthly expenses, including taxes.
+A financial institution or mortgage broker will calculate your debt-to-income ratio and not include such items as utilities, cable, phone, groceries, gas, or child care.
+This means that it's crucial for you to sit down, put pen to paper, and add up all of your monthly expenses, including taxes.
 And don't forget to include monthly payments for homeowners insurance and real estate taxes.

 Once you know what your monthly expenses before a mortgage payment will be, subtract this amount from your monthly gross income.
 The result gives you a feel for what you may be able to afford for a monthly mortgage payment.
 You can use a mortgage calculator to figure out how much you can borrow based on the monthly payment.